 I will show you three effective pistol squat progressions that you can practice today to develop the strength, balance, and coordination required for the pistol squat.
 These progressions are ranked from easy to hard, therefore you can assess where your current fitness level stands and implement them into your training regiment accordingly.
 Practice this routine at least twice a week for optimal progress.

 A deep squat is s squat whereupon you squat your hips below the height of your knees.
 The goal is to be able to touch your glutes to your calves.
 This exercise increases the mobility in your calves and ankles, improving your range of motion for the pistol squat.
 You can also practice deep squatting by holding onto a stable object in front for support.
 To perform this, you will:

 The pistol box squat has a reduced range of motion which will develop strength and endurance in the targeted muscles.
 Reduce the height of the box as you get stronger to increase the difficulty.
 To perform this, you will:

 This exercise is great for developing the full range of motion required for the pistol squat with the support of holding onto an object such as the TRX, gymnastic rings, a chair, or a rail.
 This will assist you with balance, along with supporting some of your weight by taking the load away from your leg, therefore you are lifting less.
 To perform this, you will:

-Once the box pistol squat and the assisted pistol squat becomes easy, you can progress to the full pistol squat, which is a single-leg full squat.
+Once you are able to complete the previous three progressions, you can progress to the full pistol squat, which is a single-leg full squat.
 The goal is the lower down so that your glute touches your calve.
 To perform this, you will: